joshlong/joshlong.github.io-content/content/feed.md

 * (2022-04-19) **Philly Emerging Technologies for the Enterprise (ETE)**: I'm looking forward to speaking at the Philly ETE show once again!
 * (2022-04-12) **Devnexus 2022**: I'm so looking forward to returning to Atlanta, GA for the Devnexus show, one of the last big shows I did right before the virus descended.
+* (2022-03-23) **Redis Days**: Hi, Spring fans!
+I'm so looking forward to speaking at this year's RedisDays event on March 23rd!
 * (2022-03-16) **JavaLand 2022 Flyer Top Speaker Feature.**: I'm looking forward to  <a href="https://bit.ly/3gK4gS6">speaking at JavaLand 2022 this year</a>
 * (2021-03-25) **Voxxed Days Bucharest**: I'll be doing a keynote for this year's Voxxed Days Bucharest event!